opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 # MVP
-To start, I decided to focus on a supporting a subset of JSON.
+To start, I decided to focus on a supporting a subset of JSON grammar.
 The goal here is to build a foundation upon which I can progressively support more features without having to modify what already works.
-The features I decided were the foundation for every thing else are
+The features I decided were the foundation for every thing else were
 * being able to parse strings without escapes
 * being able to parse arrays
 * being able to parse objects

 ## Parsing
-The first thing was to write was the signature for the parser.
+The first thing to write was the signature for the parser.
 I called this `Load` because I was influenced by the python json's libraries naming.
 The other choices are Parser, Unmarshaller but to be honest when I first wrote this I wasn't thinking too much about naming so I went with what popped in my head first.

 ```go
 func Load(s string) interface{} {